ishadiS/ishadiS/ReadMe.md

 <br>🎓 Final Year Undergraduate student at SLTC Research University
 <br>🔭 Working on honing my skills in Cyber Security and conducting research projects
 <br>🧠 Currently I'm learning Advanced techniques in Ethical Hacking and Network Security
-<br>🤝 I'm seeking open-source collaboration opportunities
+<br>🤝 I'm open to collaborate on interesting projects
 <br>✉️ You can contact me at ishadispieris@gmail.com<br>
 <br>